-The Corporation bases its operations in Purdy's Wharf, Tower II (2021 - Purdy's Landing).
+The Corporation bases its operations in Purdy's Wharf, Tower II.
 The building is partially owned by both TPP Investments I Inc., a related subsidiary of the Teachers' Pension Plan, and PSS Investments I Inc., a related subsidiary of the Public Service Superannuation Plan.
-Employees of the Corporation serve as directors of both TPP Investments I Inc. and PSS Investments I Inc. The lease amount paid to the landlord for the year was \$685,890 (2021 - \$528,720).
+Employees of the Corporation serve as directors of both TPP Investments I Inc. and PSS Investments I Inc. The lease amount paid to the landlord for the year was \$645,698 (2022 - \$685,890).